AWonkeyTortila/AWonkeyTortila/README.md

 # Programing Languages & Frameworks.:

-    - Markdown.
+    - So far I don't know one langauge perfeclty well, but I plan on learning C.
-    - HTML & CSS.
+    - Some ammount of HTML & CSS.
-    - A bit of C, C++, and C#. (.Net while you're at it.)
-    - A decent knowledge of lua.

 # Links: